js-joda/js-joda/README.md

             .toString() // 2016-06-30T11:30-04:00[America/New_York]
     </script>

+## Reducing js-joda-timezone file size
+If you don't need all the historical data that js-joda-timezone provides, you can instead use one of the reduced files ize builds:

+* `js-joda-timezone-10-year-range.js` covers +- five years from the current version's release
+* `js-joda-timezone-1970-2030.js` covers from 1970 to 2030
+* `js-joda-timezone-2012-2022.js` covers from 2012 to 2022

+To use one of these, just change your import path to the following format:

+    import 'js-joda-timezone/dist/js-joda-timezone-1970-2030'

 ## Implementation details

 * This ZoneRulesProvider implemantion supplies all functionality that is required by the js-joda package.